benboecker/UIImageView-Placekitten/README.md

 	- (void)setPlaceholderImageWithCompletionBlock:(void (^)())completion;

 Loads a placeholder image from [placekitten.com](www.placekitten.com) fitting to the bounds of the image view.
 Download takes place on a background queue using Grand Central Dispatch and a completion block is invoked when the download has finished and the image was set.

+## Licensing
+The source code is published under a **public domain license**.
+Do whatever you want with the source code and spread kittens over the world!